What’s going on elsewhere in Cambridgeshire, the Gardens Trust or neighbouring county Trusts

 Two New Books From Twigs Way

-CGT former chair, Dr Twigs Way, has been busy during the pandemic and has published two new books in close succession in good time for Christmas stockings.
+CGT former chair, Dr Twigs Way, has been busy during the pandemic and has published two new books in close succession.

 The first is by Reaktion Books in their botanical flower series and is simply entitled Chrysanthemum.
 In it, Twigs follows the fortunes of the flower through philosophy, art, literature and death, recounting the stories of the men and women who became captivated by it.
 With a range of vibrant illustrations, including works by Hiroshige, Monet and Mondrian, it will appeal to lovers of art, flowers, history and culture.